ronen567/just-the-docs/docs/logistic_regression.md

 This post explains the Logistic Regression model, and the developemnt of the model's parameters' solution.
 We'll walk top to bottom - begin with an illustration of a classification problem, then present the Logistic Regression predictor model, and eventually show how to find its coefficients, with the good-old Descent Regression algorithm.

-Here's the commonly used example single for binary classification: It is needed to predict whether a tumor is benign or maligent, based on its size.
+Here's the (commonly used) binary classification example: It is needed to predict whether a tumor is benign or maligent, based on its size.

 multi class